faisalman/ua-parser-js/readme.md

 if (device.is("smarttv") || device.is("Samsung")) {}

 /*
-    Properties will be checked in this particular order:
+    Each properties will be checked in this particular order:
     * browser : name
     * cpu : architecture
     * device : type, model, vendor